xantaren/grab-a-cookie-n-run-back/README.md

 ## FAQ
 Q: I don't see the "Grab a cookie" option in the menu when I right click on the page. <br>
 A: It'll only show when you're on "SystemParking.html".
 I'm sure you wouldn't want to see the option everytime you right-click.

+Q: Why is the extension disappearing from Chrome?<br>
+A: Don't remove the directory containing the extnesion.
+Removing the directory will effectively remove it from Chrome.